Bogwhite4990/Bogwhite4990/README.md

 # 💫 About Me:
-🔭 I'm currently working at Tractor Set GO! as QA Software Tester<br>👯 I’m looking to collaborate on Python projects<br>🤝 I’m looking for help with Ethical Hacking<br>🌱 I’m currently learning Ethical Hacking<br>💬 Ask me about anything<br>⚡ Fun fact <br>I once used my Python skills to create a program that automatically scans my home network for vulnerabilities, allowing me to practice my ethical hacking skills in a safe and controlled environment.
+🔭 I'm currently working as a QA Software Tester<br>👯 I’m looking to collaborate on Python projects<br>🤝 I’m looking for help with Ethical Hacking<br>🌱 I’m currently learning Ethical Hacking<br>💬 Ask me about anything<br>⚡ Fun fact <br>I once used my Python skills to create a program that automatically scans my home network for vulnerabilities, allowing me to practice my ethical hacking skills in a safe and controlled environment.

 ## 🌐 Socials: